CEWendel/SWTableViewCell/README.md

 ###Gotchas

-Remember `SWTableViewCell` doesn't work like any other `UITableViewCell`, read the following.
+Remember `SWTableViewCell` doesn't work like any other `UITableViewCell`

 #### Custom `UITableViewCell` content
 * Don't use Storyboards to create your custom `UITableViewCell` content.
 Simply add views to the cell's `contentView` in `- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath`